 TOEFL Writing Samples

-Learning from TOEFL writing samples that you might come across during your preparation must be characterized by practising writing other TOEFL writing samples.You will learn more about the TOEFL writing samples if you write more of them by yourself.
-In fact, you can find a number of topics that will be equivalent to the TOEFL writing samples in your daily life itself.
+Learning from the essays that you might come across during your preparation must be characterized by practicing writing other essays.You will learn more about them if you write more of them by yourself.
+In fact, you can find a number of topics that will be equivalent to the happenings in your daily life itself.
 From newspapers, magazines and books, you can choose some article or a point and write an essay supporting your opinion of the idea.
 This will help develop your writing skills a lot.

-Blogs are a very good source for learning writing tips for the TOEFL writing samples.
+Blogs are a very good source for learning writing tips.
 They often contain the opinions of individuals and hence you will have a better understanding about the etiquette to be followed while expressing your opinion.
-Moreover, in TOEFL writing samples, you will be required to substantiate your expression in a convincing manner.
-Editorials in any media, be it print or TV, contain valuable explanations and presentation tips that will be of much help to you while writing TOEFL writing samples.
+Moreover, you will be required to substantiate your expression in a convincing manner.
+Editorials in any media, be it print or TV, contain valuable explanations and presentation tips that will be of much help to you while writing essays.